billdaus/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# This is a list
+1. first
+2. second

+- something here
+- another thing here